1965–66 Port Vale F.C. season: Fourth Division

-As Vale slipped down the table, they were denied permission by the Ministry of Labour to sign USA international Willy Roy as he did not meet the two-year residential requirement.
-More trouble came when Bo'ness United reported the club to the Scottish Junior Football Association for an alleged breach of the rules in the transfer of Roddy Georgeson.
+As Vale slipped down the table, they were denied permission by the Ministry of Labour to sign USA international forward Willy Roy as he did not meet the two-year residential requirement.
+On 27 November, Vale recorded a 4–1 victory over Southport during a blizzard at Vale Park.
+More trouble came when Bo'ness United reported the club to the Scottish Junior Football Association for an alleged breach of the rules in the transfer of 17-year-old Roddy Georgeson.
 On the pitch results continued to go against the Vale, as they found themselves in a re-election struggle by January.
 Vale then went on a club-record six consecutive away games without scoring a goal in a run lasting from 8 January to 9 March.
 In came left-back John Ritchie from Whitley Bay, though free agent Graham Barnett did not return to the club, despite protestations from supporters – the management stated that Barnett's wage demands were too great.
+On 8 January, Vale were beaten 2–0 at second-from-bottom club Hartlepools United.
 For the clash with bottom-placed Bradford City on 12 January, Vale assembled the youngest ever Football League forward line: Alex Donald (17), Roddy Georgeson (17), Mick Cullerton (17), Paul Bannister (18), and Paul Ogden (19).
-Of the five forwards only Bannister had played competitively before.
+Of the five forwards, only Bannister had played competitively before.
 Bradford won 2–0.
 A 2–1 win over Rochdale was then followed by four straight defeats.
-Cummings and Morrison were judged not to have made the grade and so were released form their contracts, signing with Ayr United and Sligo Rovers respectively.
+Cummings and Morrison were judged not to have made the grade and so were released from their contracts, signing with Ayr United and Sligo Rovers respectively.

 Stanley Matthews encouraged supporters not to raise their expectations, claiming that "we are rebuilding and miracles don't happen overnight".
+On 12 February, the team slipped to a 3–0 defeat at bottom club Aldershot.
 Starting with a 2–1 win over Darlington, Vale picked up seven points out of a possible eight.
-Their defence was bolstered by the signing of keeper Stuart Sharratt from Oswestry Town for £2,000.
-However, by April they were back into the re-election zone.
-On 12 April, Malcolm MacKenzie began the youngest ever first team player for the club when at 15 years 347 days old he was selected for the game against Newport County.
+Their defence was bolstered by the signing of goalkeeper Stuart Sharratt from Oswestry Town for £2,000.
+A 1–0 victory at Lincoln City was the first away win fo the season.
+However, they were back in the re-election zone by April.
+On 12 April, Malcolm MacKenzie became the youngest ever first-team player for the club when, at 15 years 347 days old, he was selected for the game against Newport County.
 To act a nursery club, Broxburn Athletic of Edinburgh was adopted to save having to bring youngsters to Burslem for trials.
-They finished the season in indifferent form, and received a final day thrashing 5–0 from Luton Town at Kenilworth Road.
+They finished the season in indifferent form and received a final-day thrashing 5–0 from Luton Town at Kenilworth Road.
+Matthews was absent for this game as he embarked on a tour of South Africa.